-These attractive yet run down Grade II Listed houses are to be sensitively converted (including change of use) to 2 new homes.
+These attractive yet run down Grade II Listed houses have been sensitively converted (including change of use) to 2 new homes.
 Built in 1867, they are early examples of Lady Wimborne Cottages and therefore of historical significance.

-The unsightly modern single storey extensions will be removed and the cottages will be restored, with minor alterations, so that they can be used again as 2 two bedroom cottages.
-Works include; reroof with plain clay tiles, structural repairs to external walls, extension to the rear and alterations to the internal walls.
-A simple rear extension is to be added that is sympathetic to the Lady Wimborne houses.
+The unsightly modern single storey extensions have been removed and the cottages restored, with minor alterations, so that they can be used again as 2 two bedroom cottages.
+Works included; reroof with plain clay tiles, structural repairs to external walls, extension to the rear and alterations to the internal walls.
+A simple rear extension has been added that is sympathetic to the Lady Wimborne houses.

-All the unnecessary and intrusive outbuildings are to be removed enabling space for the erection of 2 new traditional houses on the site.
+All the unnecessary and intrusive outbuildings were removed enabling space for the erection of 2 new traditional houses on the site.
 The new homes are designed to compliment the existing cottages.

 The future of this heritage asset has been secured and delightful starter homes created.